Update: Seasonal Loose Leaf Collection Information

 close enough to the street that the vacuum equipment can reach them;

-crews to collect; otherwise, the equipment cannot reach them.
+crews to collect in order for the equipment to reach them.

 Do NOT rake or blow leaves into the street.
 Doing so creates a hazard to the public and is a violation of city code.